 The Museum Story

 Welcome to The Netropolitan Museum of Figure Skating Pins.
 Through this blog, The Curator aims to preserve the history of the sport of figure skating as seen in the many beautiful and unusual lapel pins and medals issued to commemorate major championships.
-More importantly, this blog serves as an online resource and repository of that history for all to enjoy.
+More importantly, this blog serves as an online resource and repository of that history.

 Collecting is like eating peanuts—you have one and can’t stop. — Malcolm Forbes